owanturist/user-feedback/README.md

 - [x] 404 page
 - [ ] save and restore filters to url query

+## Known issues

+- [ ] Desktop Safary (V 13.1.2) slows down when dashboard scrolls to very top or bottom
+- [ ] Device decodes a hardcoded string
+- [ ] No scroll position restoration

 ## Why classes?

 Here is a piece of code which describes simple counter's `Action` and way of handling them like `update`/`reducer`.
 Below the code you might find a lists of pros and cons by my opinion.
 I didn't use `readonly` for keep the example more clean.